Eswar021/Kalvium-Data-Analyst---WebScrapping/readme.md

 12. **Leading Candidate Analysis by Party in General Elections**
 13. **Party-wise Seats Won Analysis**

-Each insight provides detailed analysis and visual representations of election data, showcasing patterns and outcomes across different elections and parties.
+Each insight provides detailed analysis and visual representations of election data, showcasing patterns, and outcomes across different elections and parties.

 ## Features